MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - **Cluster architecture:** Use the [Environmental Checker tool in standalone mode](/azure-stack/hci/manage/use-environment-checker) to assess the readiness of the target environment prior to deploying an Azure Stack HCI solution.
 This will validate the required connectivity, hardware, Active Directory, network and Arc integration prerequisites are configured correctly.
 >
-> - **Cluster network architecture:** [Review the HCI network reference patterns](/azure-stack/hci/plan/network-patterns-overview) and select the most appropriate design based on your requirements.
-Multi-node switched deployments provide increased fault tolerance when [deployed with two Top of Rack (ToR) switches per HCI cluster](/azure-stack/hci/concepts/host-network-requirements#storage-traffic-models) as network adapters for management, compute and storage networks are connected to two ToR switches, to provide resiliency and minimal downtime during switch servicing operations.
+> - **Cluster network architecture:**  Ensure clusters are implemented using one of the [validated network topologies](/azure-stack/hci/deploy/deployment-introduction#validated-network-topologies), selecting the most appropriate design based on your requirements.
+Multi-node switched deployments provide increased fault tolerance when [deployed with two Top of Rack (ToR) switches per HCI cluster](/azure-stack/hci/concepts/host-network-requirements#storage-traffic-models) as network adapters for management, compute and storage networks are connected to two ToR switches, to provide resiliency during switch servicing operations.
 >
-> - **Workload architecture high availability:** From a conceptual perspective, consider an Azure Stack HCI cluster [a logical "*availability zone*"](/azure/well-architected/reliability/regions-availability-zones) to host and run workloads.
+> - **Workload architecture high availability:** From a conceptual perspective, consider an Azure Stack HCI cluster [a logical "_availability zone_"](/azure/well-architected/reliability/regions-availability-zones) to host and run workloads.
 For business or mission-critical use cases, [to provide redundancy deploy multiple instances of your workloads across two or more separate Azure Stack HCI clusters](/azure/well-architected/reliability/redundancy#key-design-strategies).
 Use application high availability patterns and practices, such as active / passive with synchronous or a-synchronous data replication and external network load balancers to direct user requests across multiple HCI clusters, ideally deployed in separate datacenter locations.
 >
 > - **Workload architecture disaster recovery:** For business or mission-critical use cases implement a [structured, tested and documented disaster recovery (DR) capability](/azure/well-architected/reliability/disaster-recovery) configured based on your workload RPO and RTO targets.
 This provides business continuity in the event of an unplanned outage or disaster, such as failure of a single datacenter.
 It is possible to use Azure Site Recovery to protect virtual machines running on Azure Stack HCI.
 Review [Protect VM workloads with Azure Site Recovery on Azure Stack HCI (preview)](/azure-stack/hci/manage/azure-site-recovery) for more information.
 >